Diehard Hufflepuff / Eccentric Leo / Hot Mess

-Expectation: "Kimberly Lopez is an accomplished employee at the Lawrence Public Library who has successfully convinced patrons and co-workers that she is an adult who eats responsible breakfasts (definitely not candy bars and soda pop) and never procrastinates (this bio is not being turned in on the day it is due).
-Kimberly Lopez is, like, soooo good at her job, you guys.(?)"
+Expectation: "Adam Lopez is an accomplished employee at the Lawrence Public Library who has successfully convinced patrons and co-workers that they are an adult who eats responsible breakfasts (definitely not candy bars and soda pop) and never procrastinates (this bio is not being turned in on the day it is due).
+Adam Lopez is, like, soooo good at their job, you guys.(?)"

 Reality: "I like red lipstick and dinosaurs!!!!!!!!!!!!!!!!!!!!!!"

 Here are some other random facts about me: